jieunkang-101/ClairesHairSalon/README.md

 ---

 ## Description
-An MVC application which lets a user manage stylists and clients for a hair salon.
+A MVC application which lets a user manage stylists and clients for a hair salon.

 ---